geforcefan/ercanakyuerek.de/content/posts/writing-a-roller-coaster-simulation/2-gravity.md

 > **Gravity is the primary source of acceleration.**

-On Earth, gravity provides a constant acceleration of **9.81 m/s²**.
+On Earth, gravity provides a constant acceleration of roughly **9.81 m/s²**.

 What does this number actually mean?